nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

     <td><code class="highlighter-rouge">inputParameters</code></td>
     <td><code class="highlighter-rouge">0..1</code></td>
     <td>Parameters</td>
+	<td>The input parameters for a request, if any.
+These parameters are defined by the module that is the target of the evaluation, and typically supply patient-independent information to the module.</td>
     <td>These will be determined by the EMS and CDSS specific to each implementation.</td>
 </tr>
 <tr>